mluerig/personal-homepage/_pages/research.md

 </details>

 <details open>
-<summary>The phenomicist's toolkit: developing of modern tools for phenotyping</summary>
+<summary>The phenomicist's toolkit: developing modern tools for phenotyping</summary>
 <div class="details-content">

 At large, one of the objectives of my research program is to strengthen to role of phenotypic information in ecological and evolutionary resarch.
 To enable phenomics-centered research I develop high-throughput phenotyping methods that leverage computer vision to extract rich, high-dimensional phenotypic data from images.
 These pipelines focus on unserfriendliness to enable efficient and reproducible trait quantification across diverse biological systems (phenopype), and provide access to state-of-the-art AI techniques, e.g., for deep metric learning (BioEncoder).
 By building and applying these tools, I aim to overcome bottlenecks in phenomic data collection and make large-scale phenotypic data acquisition accessible to users from the domain of biology, ecology and evolution, with little to no computational background.